 This is where filters come into play.
-Filters, or Rules as they are called in Outlook, are what allow you to organize your email on the download (and Send too).
+Filters or Rules in Outlook allow you to organize your email on the download (and send too).

-Yes, as you download your email it can go into email folders setup for specific topics or contacts.
-Right off the bat you are more organized.
+Yes, as you download your email, it can go into email folders for specific topics or contacts.
+So right off the bat, you are more organized.

-Set up filters to have email from some of your business partners go directly into their own folder.
+Set up filters to have emails from your business partners go directly into their folders.
 Client folders, supplier folders — the sky is the limit.

-By using filters your inbox will have less email that you requested or were expecting.
-Filters only need be setup once and they are in place until you delete them.
+Your inbox will have fewer emails than you requested or expected by using filters.
+Filters only need to be set up once, and they are in place until you delete them.
 This leaves only the questionable email for you to review.

 Another use for your filters?

-As if filters are not already sounding like the best thing since sliced bread, you can use them to send certain email right to to spam.
-Bypassing your inbox all together.
+As if filters are not already sounding like the best thing since sliced bread, you can use them to send a specific email right to spam.
+They are bypassing your inbox altogether.

-You know, the emails for certain enhancement products and adult sites – right to trash.
-Filters can be configured to find certain adult or offensive terms when listed in the SUBJECT: or BODY of an email message and send them right to spam on the download.
+The emails for certain enhancement products and adult sites are right to the trash.
+Filters can be configured to find a specific adult or offensive terms listed in the SUBJECT: or BODY of an email message and send them right to spam on the download.

 Back to your inbox…

-We now have filters in place that organize your email on the download.
-All the email you requested and or are expecting, is in their appropriate folders for you to read at your convenience.
+We now have filters in place that organizes your email on the download.
+So all the email you requested and are expecting is in their appropriate folders to read at your convenience.

 Now your inbox should only have the orphan email with nowhere to go.
-After following the suggestions above, begin to review your email.
+So, after following the suggestions above, begin to review your email.

-If you run into an email that is from a new mailing list you’ve subscribed to and plan on getting regular email from, stop right there.
-Make a folder and filter to accommodate these future email.
+Stop right there if you run into an email from a new mailing list you’ve subscribed to and plan on getting regular emails from.
+Make a folder and filter to accommodate these future emails.

-Set up a filter to look for something specific to that email (usually email address works best).
-Moving forward, on the download, those emails will go right into their own folder.
-Do this for any email topic or contact you plan to receive email from on a regular basis.
+Set up a filter to look for something specific to that email (usually, email address works best).
+On the download, those emails will go right into their folder.
+Do this for any email topic or contact you plan to receive email from regularly.

 Read and delete.

 Loads of email files use a ton of your system’s resources.
-Not keeping copies of email you really will never need in the future helps remove the clutter and drain on system resources.
+Not keeping copies of emails you will never need in the future helps remove the clutter and drain system resources.

 Prioritizing Emails as You Review

 Many email programs allow you to label email by color when viewing a particular folder.
-For example you could have labels that at a glance tell you how you have prioritized your tasks.
+So, for example, you could have labels that, at a glance, tell you how you have prioritized your tasks.

 For example, red for urgent, blue for later, yellow for maybe.
-When reviewing our emails you know, at a glance, which email you have set to address right away and which you can get to as time permits.
+So, when reviewing our emails, you know, at a glance, which email you have set to address right away and which you can get to as time permits.

 Empty Your Trash Daily

 But before emptying your trash, you want to be sure to take a quick look-see just in case emails landed there in error.
-This happens all the time.
+Unfortunately, this happens all the time.

-A quick once-over before deleting your trash will ensure legitimate email you do want to read doesn’t get lost in the shuffle.
-I know I have deleted emails in error and am glad when I make that discovery before clearing things out.
+A quick once-over before deleting your trash will ensure the legitimate email you do want to read doesn’t get lost in the shuffle.
+I know I have deleted emails in error and am glad to discover before clearing things out.

 Create a “To Do” Folder

-This is where you will file some of the email from your inbox that peaked your interest.
-These are emails that you would like to review in more detail but just don’t have the time right now.
+This is where you will file some of the emails from your inbox that piqued your interest.
+You would like to review these emails in more detail but don’t have the time right now.

-Then, when time permits you can go to that folder and check into the emails worth keeping.
-Once you review them, though, either send them to another folder for keeps or send them to trash.
+Then, when time permits, you can go to that folder and check into the emails worth keeping.
+Once you review them, either send them to another folder for keeps or send them to trash.

 Clear Your Inbox Every Day

-Move email to trash, a specific folder or your “To Do” folder, and then empty the trash.
-For email older than 90 days in your “To Do” folder – send them off to trash.
+Move email to trash, a specific folder, or your “To Do” folder, and then empty the trash.
+For emails older than 90 days in your “To Do” folder – send them off to the trash.